Kanheri Caves: Darbar Cave (Cave No. 11)

-To the north-east of the great Chaitya cave, in a glen or gully formed by a torrent, is a cave bearing the name of the Maharaja or Darbar Cave, which is the largest of the class in the group, and, after the Chaitya Caves, certainly the most interesting.
-It is not a Vihara in the ordinary sense of the term, though it has some cells, but a Dharmasala or place of assembly, and is the only cave now known to exist that enables us to realise the arrangements of the great hall erected by Ajatashatru in front of the Sattapanni Cave at Rajagriha, to accommodate the first convocation held immediately after the death of Buddha.
-According to the Mahawanso " Having in all respects perfected this hall, he had invaluable carpets spread there, corresponding to the number of priests (500), in order that being seated on the north side the south might be faced; the inestimable pre-eminent throne of the high priest was placed there.
+To the north-east of the Great Chaitya cave, in a gully formed by a torrent, is a cave bearing the name of the Maharaja or Darbar Cave, which is the largest of the class in the group, and, after the Chaitya Caves, certainly the most interesting.
+It is not a vihara in the ordinary sense of the term, though it has some cells, but a Dharmasala or place of assembly.
+It is the only cave known to exist that enables us to realise the arrangements of the great hall erected by Ajatashatru in front of the Sattapanni Cave at Rajagriha, to accommodate the first convocation held immediately after the death of the Buddha.
+According to the Mahavamsa, "Having in all respects perfected this hall, he had invaluable carpets spread there, corresponding to the number of priests (500), in order that being seated on the north side the south might be faced; the inestimable pre-eminent throne of the high priest was placed there.
 In the centre of the hall, facing the east, the exalted preaching pulpit, fit for the deity himself, was erected."

-The plan of the cave shows that the projecting shrine occupies precisely the position of the throne of the President in the above description.
-In the cave it is occupied by a figure of Buddha on a simhasana, with Padmapani and another attendant or chauri-bearers.
-This, however, is exactly what might be expected more than 1,000 years after the first convocation was held, and when the worship of images of Buddha had taken the place of the purer forms that originally prevailed.
-It is easy to understand that in the sixth century, when this cave probably was excavated, the "present deity" would be considered the sanctifying President of any assembly, and his human representative would take his seat in front of the image.
+The plan of the cave shows that the projecting shrine occupies precisely the position of the throne as stated in the above description.
+In the cave it is occupied by a figure of the Buddha on a simhasana (Lion Throne), with Padmapani and another attendant or chauri-bearers.
+This plan is what might be expected more than 1,000 years after the First Convocation was held, when the devotion to iconic images of the Buddha had taken the place of the aniconic (or "purer") forms that originally prevailed.
+It is easy to understand that in the sixth century, when this cave probably was excavated, the "present deity" would be considered the sanctifying force of any assembly, and his human representative would take his seat in front of the image.